okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/index.md

 <ApiLifecycle access="ie" />

-Begin upgrading your app to use the Identity Engine SDK methods after you update your project to the latest Okta Identity Engine SDK and have an enabled Identity Engine org.
+Begin upgrading your app to use the Identity Engine SDK methods after you update your project to the latest Identity Engine SDK.
+Also, make sure you have an enabled Identity Engine org.

-Review the following sections.
-They detail Identity Engine SDK concepts and the differences between how the Okta Classic Engine Authentication SDK and APIs approach authentication compared to the Identity Engine approach.
+Review the following sections, which detail Identity Engine SDK concepts.
+This guide discusses the differences between how the Classic Engine Authentication SDK and APIs approach authentication compared to the Identity Engine approach.
 Mappings of Classic Engine Authentication SDK method calls, and back-end APIs, to Identity Engine SDK methods are provided for some sample use cases.

 ---